david-b-123/dgmmcfl/README.md

 # dgmmcfl
-Deep Gaussian Mixture Models with Common Factor Loadings
+Deep Gaussian Mixture Models with Common Factor Loadings A model-based visualisation, dimensionality reduction and clustering method.

+This is a culmination of my Thesis project for the Master in Science (Statistics), supervised by Professor Geoffrey McLachlan.

+My Thesis is also attached here.

 It is based on the following work, so please reference the following: